Wairarapa MP Alastair Scott unhappy about 60km/h limit on Saddle Rd

-Wairarapa MP Alastair Scott has weighed into the argument over the new 60km/h speed limit on the Saddle Rd.
+Wairarapa MP Alastair Scott has weighed into public anger over a new 60km/h speed limit on the alternate route to the closed Manawatu Gorge.

 "The 60km/h speed limit imposed on the Saddle Rd from Ashhurst to Mangaatua Stream is just too slow," Scott said.